-The so called BA number you received with your enrollment at the Office of the Academic Registrar, in combination with your password, grants you access to various online services of the University of Bamberg (e.g. email, VC, FlexNow2, VPN connection, online services of the registrar, access to computers in the computer labs and so on).
-Your user ID starts
+The so called BA number you received with your enrollment at the Office of the Academic Registrar grants you access to various online services of the University of Bamberg (e.g. email, VC, FlexNow2, VPN connection, online services of the registrar, access to computers in the computer labs and so on).
+Your user ID starts with the letters "ba" followed by a six-digit number.
+Should you forget your password, please contact the IT support: or nom RZ/00.13, Phone +49 951 863-1333.
+You will need your student ID card.
+Your BA number is only for you and your login.
+It is not to be confused with your matriculation number, which is printed on the front of your Study-ID.